 Each solid steel unit is individually priced, with the weedier 12kg model costing around £50.
 Expect to part with a lot more for the heaviest 40kg kettlebells.

-TRX cast iron kettlebells might perceived as the real deal but if you place a Gymreapers cast iron kettlebell (opens in new tab) side-by-side a TRX one, it would be hard to tell the difference.
+TRX cast iron kettlebells might be perceived as the real deal but if you place a Gymreapers cast iron kettlebell (opens in new tab) (retailer link) side-by-side a TRX one, it would be hard to tell the difference.
 They look the same, feel the same and even made of the same material.
 They all sport flat, non-wobble bottoms, colour coded handles and an engraved logo at the front of the kettlebell.

 The difference is mainly felt in your wallet: while you will have to pay the premium price TRX kettlebells, the Gymreapers variety will a bit of extra money in the pocket.
 It's not crazy cheaper, but cheaper nevertheless, all without compromising on quality.